-Institutions cannot carry forward funding for discretionary bursary and/or free meals funding for more than one year and must inform the ESFA of the total amount of any unspent funds (not previously reported) from any year up to and including the 2020 to 2021 academic year.
+Institutions cannot carry forward funding for discretionary bursary and/or free meals funding for more than one year and must return unspent funds prior to, and including, the 2022 to 2023 academic year or any funds that are over your current year allocation value.

-Institutions must report unspent funding using the ESFA online enquiry form.
+Institutions must report the unspent funding via the ESFA customer help centre.
 The ESFA encourage institutions to do this as soon as they are aware however they must report it no later than 31 March each year.

-Industry Placement Fund
+5. Industry Placement Fund

-The College receives an increase in discretionary bursary funding for 2023 to 2024 to support industry placements.
-Students requiring support for their industry placement must meet the household income criteria set out in section 2.1.
-A few students may find themselves facing financial difficulties due to incurring extra participation costs, for example, because they need to pay for additional travel to their placement.
-These students may only need support for a short period of time.
+Some students may find themselves facing financial difficulties due to incurring extra participation costs, for example, because they need to pay for additional travel to their placement.
+These students may only need support for a brief period.
+Any additional costs will be assessed by the Frontline Services Team and awards made accordingly.

-Free Meals
+6. Free Meals